 - Show Messages Show any messages that were produced during the processing of your data.

-Stopped and paused processes are not automatically removed from the Processes tab during a Workbench session.
+Stopped, paused and finished processes are not automatically removed from the Processes tab during a Workbench session.
 They can, however, be removed by right clicking in the Processes tab and selecting the option "Remove Finished Processes" or by going to the option in the main menu system: